 Note: Developers building new applications are strongly encouraged to use the NDB Client Library, which has several benefits compared to this client library, such as automatic entity caching via the Memcache API.
 If you are currently using the older DB Client Library, read the DB to NDB Migration Guide

-The Google App Engine High Replication Datastore (HRD) provides high availability, scalability and durability by distributing data over many machines and using masterless, synchronous replication over a wide geographic area.
+Google Cloud Datastore provides high availability, scalability and durability by distributing data over many machines and using masterless, synchronous replication over a wide geographic area.
 However, there is a tradeoff in this design, which is that the write throughput for any single entity group is limited to about one commit per second, and there are limitations on queries or transactions that span multiple entity groups.
 This page describes these limitations in more detail and discusses best practices for structuring your data to support strong consistency while still meeting your application's write throughput requirements.

-- The query results may include entities that should not have been included according to the filter criteria, and may exclude entities that should have been included.
-This can occur because indexes may be read at a different version than the entity itself is read at.
+- The query results can include entities that should not have been included according to the filter criteria, and might exclude entities that should have been included.
+This can occur because indexes might be read at a different version than the entity itself is read at.

 import webapp2 from google.appengine.ext import db class Guestbook(webapp2.RequestHandler): def post(self): greeting = Greeting() ...